Memorable Manitobans: Harold Ralph Maybank (1890-1965)

-Born at London, Ontario on 7 August 1890, son of John Maybank and Marion Bates, he attended public school at London before coming to Winnipeg where he completed his education at Alexandra School and the University of Manitoba (BA, LLB).
-He then practised law for a time.
+Born at London, Ontario on 17 August 1890, son of John Maybank and Marion Bates, he attended public school at London before coming to Winnipeg where he completed his education at Alexandra School and worked as a yardman for the Canadian Pacific Railway before enlisting in the Canadian Expeditionary Force during the First World War.
+After returning from military duty, he worked as a journalist for the Manitoba Free Press before attending law school, graduating in 1922, after which he practised law for a time.

 He entered politics as a Winnipeg alderman in 1929 to 1931, serving as chairman of the Unemployment Relief Administration.
 He ran for a seat in the Manitoba Legislature for Winnipeg in 1927 but was defeated.
 He was elected in 1932 but resigned in 1935 to take a seat in the House of Commons for Winnipeg South Centre, being re-elected in 1940, 1945 and 1949.
 He held positions of Parliamentary Assistant to the Minister of Health and Welfare (October 1947 to January 1949), and Parliamentary Assistant to the Minister of Mines and Resources (January 1949 to July 1951).
 He was made a King’s Counsel in January 1938.
 He was appointed a judge of the Manitoba Court of King’s Bench in July 1951.